Where did this data come from?

 How do I obtain copies of the records found in the indexes?

-To obtain copies, just mail a check or money order to the address on the website.
+To obtain copies, just mail a check payable to the "Register of Wills" or money order to the address on the website.
 In your correspondence, indicate the records you would like to obtain, list your e-mail address, and tell us you found the records on our website.
 Copies will be forwarded as soon as possible upon receipt of your payment.
 Your check is not cashed until your order is processed.
 We are evaluating taking credit cards to pay for copies and would appreciate your feedback on this.
 Our #1 concern is your security.

 How much does it cost to obtain copies of your records?